spacetelescope/stistools/doc/source/gettingstarted.rst

     $ source activate stisenv

-Once activated, you now have access to all of the STScI software, including stistools!
+Once activated, you now have access to all of the STScI software, including ``stistools``!
 If you want to deactivate an environment, you can do so like this:

 .. code-block:: sh